Perry Moss

 From 1960 through 1962 he was head coach of the Montreal Alouettes in the Canadian Football League.
 In the mid-1960s and again in the early 1980s he coached the Charleston Rockets of the semi-pro American Football Association.
 In the 1970s and early 1980s Moss was the offensive coordinator for the Chicago Bears, quarterbacks coach for the Green Bay Packers, had two stints as a position coach for the University of Kentucky under head coach Fran Curci, and was head coach of two teams in the American Football Association.
 In 1987, Moss was hired as the head coach of the Chicago Bruisers of the Arena Football League.

 In 1991, he was named as first coach of the Orlando Predators of the Arena Football League and compiled a record of 59–25 before leaving the team in 1997.
 From 1986 to 1987, Moss was the Defensive Coordinator of the University of Central Florida, where he introduced the Chicago Bears '46' Defense, enabling UCF to record its first winning season in history.
 The following year, Moss's Defense led UCF to its first Division I-AA play-off appearance.
 Moss then resigned from UCF, and thereafter began coaching Arena Football.

 Perry's son Les is also an American football coach.

 Moss is a member of the Florida Sports Hall of Fame and Arena Football Hall of Fame.
-On August 7, 2014, Moss died at his home in Deltona, Florida, aged 88.
+On August 7, 2014, Moss died at his home in DeBary, Florida, aged 88.